-As hinted at before, I have tried various “popular” rank checker tools in all my years of doing SEO, but none of them quite compete with SerpBook.
-Here are a couple comparisons and reasons why I stopped using the other ones!
+As hinted at before, I have tried various “popular” rank checker tools in all my years of doing SEO, but none of them quite compare with SerpBook.
+Here are a couple reasons why I stopped using the other ones!

 SourceHunter Rank Tracking Service Review

 SourceHunter is owned by Alex Becker.
 He is the same guy that owns the largest SEO marketplace: Konker.
 Although I have a lot of respect for Alex and what he has accomplished in the SEO world, SourceHunter is buggy as hell.
 As in, I (and many others) had nothing but issues with it for months at a time.

 As a software owner myself, I can understand when new programs take time to get their bugs worked out, but if after 3 months the tool still isn’t tracking properly or randomly stops tracking all together, it its time to move on to something more reliable.